 Step 1: Make cuts for half-lap joints

-Once you cut the timber to size, make cuts for the half lap joints.
-There are a total of 4 half lap joints – hence 8 cuts.
+Once you cut the timber to size based on the plans, make cuts for the half-lap joints.
+There are a total of 4 half-lap joints – hence 8 cuts.

 Don’t let the half-lap joints scare you!